samuelt1/romans/README.md

 The test folder should be split by the end to end tests, and the unit tests.
 Every route should be split into a new file with the correct name

+## Notes <a name="Notes"></a>

+There will need to be a few changes depending on how it is deployed into production.
+I belive it will work with kubernetes with a simple config map, but I have no way of testing that easily.

+Metrics can be gathered through data dog pretty simply.
+Just adding the dd-trace and connect-datadog is enough to send all many metrics to data dog like response time.
+Some metrics I would create is number of successful queries to failed queries in a 10 minute window.
+This will let me know if there is a bug breaking something.
+Number of failures with the specific name of the failures.
+This will catch if one type of error is occuring at any time.
+Track the CPU, memory, number of processes in case the load gets too high at any time.
+I would make a metric of number of requests in the 10 minute windows to check for possible DDOS attacks, but this could also be handled very well by Cloudflare.
+I would track network connections to make sure we are properly closing all connections after use.

 ## Dependency Graph <a name="Dependency"></a>